Rain Barrels & Composting

 Why compost?

 It’s good for the environment: composting reduces the volume of material going to landfills, and instead turns the waste into a useful product.
-It’s good for your plants: compost improves soil structure, increases aeration, and improves soil fertility.
+It’s good for your plants: compost improves soil structure and texture, increases aeration, and promotes soil fertility.
+Saves money, too!

 Compost this material:

-Vegetable scraps, fruit scraps, bread, flowers, grass clippings, coffee grounds & filters, tea bags, wood chips, dry leaves, straw, hair
+Vegetable scraps, fruit scraps, bread, flowers, grass clippings, coffee grounds & filters, tea bags, dry leaves, straw, hair, wood chips, wood ash, sawdust & shavings from regular lumber.

 Don’t compost this stuff:

-Food with grease or oil residue, meat scraps or bones, dairy products, diseased or insect-infested plants, weed seed heads, inorganic or synthetic material, dryer lint
+Food with grease or oil residue, meat scraps or bones, dairy products, diseased or insect-infested plants, weed seed heads, inorganic or synthetic material, dryer lint, dog/cat feces, dust from pressure-treated lumber/composites/plywood.

 Visit the Mercer Educational Gardens demonstration site at 431A Federal City Rd., Pennington to see examples of different kinds of compost structures, and to pick up more tips on how to be a successful composter.